lzim/teampsd/mtl_facilitate_workgroup/checklists/fidelity_training_checklist.md

 4. Output charts (system behaviors) you're going to check and discuss as a team in relation to their team's highest priority need: _______________________________________

-7. Facilitator needs/questions (need for training or problems with:
+### 7. Facilitator needs/questions (need for training or problems with)

-- [ ] **Cheatsheet - select, rank order (in order of priority), and briefly describe issue or question:**
+#### Cheatsheet needs/questions - select, rank order (in order of priority), and briefly describe issue or question:

 - [ ] ___ meta _______________________________________